kstenschke/doShell/README.md

 ## What does it do?

-doShell is a scripting language, transpiler and runtime system for efficient **headfull interactive automation** on linux and mac os, for most but not limited to operations, involving web browsing and shell.
+doShell is a scripting language, transpiler and runtime system for efficient **headfull interactive automation** on linux and mac os, foremost but not limited to operations involving web browsing and shell.

 This project is a source-to-source (S2S) transpiler and runtime system.